The Riches of the Spanish Main.

-The Spanish main consisted of Spain's territories in Florida, Mexico, Trinidad, Cuba, Parts of modern day USA and other Caribbean islands.
-The wealth generated from these settlements created great wealth for the Hapsburg and Bourbon dynasties throughout Spain's hold on the area.
-Spain had the prime trading routes and contacts until Great Britain brought it's immense sea power to bear near the start of the 17th century.
+The Spanish Main consisted of many colonial territories around the Gulf of Mexico and Caribbean.
+These Spanish colonial possessions included Trinidad, Cuba, parts of the United States, Venezuela, Columbia and many other modern day countries which were situated on the southern coastline of the great Atlantic ocean.
+The natural resources imported from these distant settlements created great wealth for the Hapsburg and Bourbon dynasties throughout Spain's hold on the this area.
+The Spanish Empire had the monopoly on the prime trading routes and native safe harbours until Great Britain brought its own immense sea power to complete for the share of the spoils at the start of the 17th century.

 The Spanish Main